How to use price signaling in marketing?

 b.
 Start with your new products

-Price signalling is always easier with a new product that’s being introduced to the market.
+Price signaling is always easier with a new product that’s being introduced to the market.
 With a new product, people are open to how you’re introducing it to them so, you are less likely to encounter resistance with a new product.
-Once you succeed with a new product, people will start to see your brand differently, and you can then apply the price signalling concept to your existing products.
+Once you succeed with a new product, people will start to see your brand differently, and you can then apply the price signaling concept to your existing products.

 c.
 Break the process down into small steps